 6 days.8,9 This is attributed to the detrimental effects of high salinity on cellular osmotic pressure, which disrupts essential physiological processes such as photosynthesis and respiration, ultimately reducing the cell growth rate.

-Experimental findings indicate that the salinity levels of all tested media remain within the permissible range for Spirulina growth and development, specifically between 9‰ and
+Experimental findings indicate that the salinity levels in all tested media remain within the permissible range for Spirulina growth and development, specifically between 9‰ and

 18.5‰.
 Notably, medium M3 maintains a salinity range of 10.3‰ to 13‰, supporting a higher algal density compared to the other media.
 These results highlight the importance of maintaining optimal salinity conditions to enhance algal productivity and ensure the stability of cultivation systems.